News

 The week was a historic one for the Americans as they stormed back from a 10-6 deficit to win the Cup in Sunday singles, thanks, in part, to a crucial point from Lee.
 But the day before, the American rookie had unwittingly found herself at the center of controversy.

-Paired with Brittany Lincicome in a pivotal four-ball match on Saturday afternoon, the duo came to the 17th hole tied with Suzann Petersen and Charley Hull.
+Paired with Brittany Lincicome in a pivotal four-ball match in the final session before singles, the duo came to the 17th hole tied with Suzann Petersen and Charley Hull.
 After the Europeans holed out, Lee faced a putt to put her side 1 up.
 Her attempt slid 18 inches past the hole.

 Lee, thinking she’d heard the Europeans concede the short putt and seeing Hull walking off the green, picked up her ball.
 That’s when Pettersen returned from off the green and asserted that the hole had not been conceded.
 The ensuing moments were equal parts emotional and tense, with both Lee and Hull shedding tears.